Two Day Classes For Integrated Allied Health Professionals. Midlands UK

 No photography is permitted.

-The Nottingham courses work on partly dissected cadavers.
+These courses work on partly dissected cadavers.
 Since February 2017 we have been using a Surgical Soft embalming technique for our classes.
 For more detail on the difference between embalmed and unembalmed cadavers, please click here.

 The donor material we use comes from donors who’s bodies for various reasons, might not be suitable for surgical courses and might otherwise not be accepted.
 In this way we are able to fulfil the last wishes of donors and support the ongoing work of donor programmes.